Viscera (wrestler): Big Daddy V (2007-2008)

 On June 17, 2007, Viscera was drafted to the ECW brand in the supplemental section of WWE's draft.
 He debuted on the July 10 episode of ECW, repackaged as Big Daddy V, a "hired muscle" character in the employ of Matt Striker, attacking The Boogeyman.
 He defeated Tommy Dreamer on the October 2 episode of ECW in the finals of the Elimination Chase, becoming the number one contender for CM Punk's ECW Championship at No Mercy on October 7.
 Big Daddy V lost the match by disqualification after interference from Striker.
 At Armageddon on December 16, Big Daddy V and Mark Henry defeated Punk and Kane.

 Big Daddy V was an entrant in the Royal Rumble match at the titular event on January 27, 2008, but was eliminated by Triple H. At No Way Out on February 17, he took part in the Elimination Chamber match for a World Heavyweight Championship match at WrestleMania XXIV, but was eliminated by Batista.
 He wrestled his last WWE match on the March 11 episode of ECW, losing to Punk in a Money in the Bank qualifying match.
 In the 2008 WWE Supplemental Draft, he was drafted to the SmackDown brand.
-Frazier was released from his WWE contract on August 8.
+Frazier was released from his WWE contract on August 8 before appearing on the brand, ending his third and final tenure with WWE after 4 years.